-3. Vitamin D
+3. Vitamin D:

-4. Vitamin E
+4. Vitamin E:

-In addition to antioxidants, vitamin E has been shown to improve sperm production and the quality of sperm, providing protection against free radicals than can damage sperm.
-Foods rich in vitamin E include plant-based oils such as sunflower and soybean oils, nuts and seeds, green leafy vegetables such as spinach and broccoli, and fortified juices.
+Vitamin E, along with antioxidants, has been shown to improve sperm production and protect against free radicals that may harm sperm.
+Foods high in vitamin E include plant-based oils (sunflower and soybean oils), nuts, seeds, green leafy vegetables (spinach, broccoli), and fortified juices.

-6. Vitamin B12
+6. Vitamin B12:

-8. Omega-3 fatty acids
+8. Omega-3 fatty acids: